 “65% of global travelers turn to loyalty programs to help fund vacations.
 37% organize entire vacations using points alone”

-Yes, chances are you’re saving points of some sort to help pay for your travels.
+Chances are you’re saving points of some sort to help pay for your travels.

-Now there are dozens of loyalty aggregator programs from which everyone can benefit.
+There are dozens of loyalty aggregator programs from which everyone can benefit.
 The most common of these are credit cards that allow you to accumulate points on absolutely every purchase and spend those points in a variety of ways.
 But there is a maze of credit card options.

 - NerdWallet.com in the United States